scnr/book/src/README.md

-Furthermore, scripted scans allow for the creation of basically tailor made scans by moving decision making points and configuration to user-specified methods and can extend to even creating a custom scanner for any web application backed by the SCNR engine.
+Furthermore, scripted scans allow for the creation of basically tailor made scans by moving decision making points and configuration to user-specified methods and can extend to even creating a custom scanner for any web application backed by the Codename SCNR engine.

 The API is tidy and simple and easily allows you to plug-in to key API[^dsel] scan points in order to get the best results from any scan.